Prior to the pandemic days, Airbnb announced the newest branch of their brand, Airbnb Adventures.

-Airbnb Adventures basically will incorporate the idea of travel guides and travel agents into the Airbnb experience.
-According to the article, it “is a new collection of bucket list worthy multi-day experiences hosted by local experts that take intimate groups to epic, off-the-beaten-path locations and immerses them in unique cultures and communities.”
-It will allow travelers to have unique travel experiences without having to do all of the planning legwork themselves.
+Airbnb Adventures basically incorporates the idea of travel guides and travel agents into the Airbnb experience.
+According to the article, it “is a…collection of bucket-list-worthy, multi-day experiences hosted by local experts that take intimate groups to epic, off-the-beaten-path locations and immerses them in unique cultures and communities.”
+It allows travelers to have unique travel experiences without having to do all of the planning legwork themselves.

 I’m really excited about it.
 Although I doubt I will ever personally use it – I prefer to forge my own path when I travel – but I can see how it could be really valuable for some guests.
-So many people want to enjoy the thrill of travel, without slogging through all the work.
-I think Airbnb Adventures will fill that gap in a way that Airbnb Experiences never could.
+So many people want to enjoy the thrill of travel without slogging through all the work.
+Airbnb Adventures fills that gap in a way that Airbnb Experiences never could.

 But as I was reading more about the program and how it will work, it got me thinking.